 A Balanced Approach

 One of the best ways to begin picking your own stocks is to do it in conjunction with mutual funds or an investment manager.
-You can keep most of your portfolio in mutual funds or a managed account, then work with a small percentage (10% to 20%) in your own stock picks.
+You can keep most of your portfolio in mutual funds or a managed account, then work with a small percentage (10-20 percent) in your own stock picks.
 This will give you the feel of investing with real money, but limit your losses in the event you make mistakes.
 You can increase the amount invested in your own picks as you build a track record and confidence in your own abilities.

 How aggressive you can be with this can also depend on how much time you have before retirement.
 If you’re 30 to 40 years away, you can hit it harder.
 If you’re just a few years from when you plan to stop working, you might want to take it slower and invest less money in your own picks.

 For the widest range of options for your Roth IRA, you will need to use a brokerage firm.
 Some investment firms only deal with mutual funds, but a discount or full-service brokerage will give you the largest number of options.
 For help identifying the right firm for you, check out our brokerage comparison page.